 Now we are going to outline why you should use SOCKS or HTTP proxies.

-The final decision on which proxy type you should choose depends mostly on your goals and needs.
-Equipped with the knowledge of both proxy types, we can now highlight their main differences.
+The final decision on which proxy type you should choose depends mainly on your goals and needs.
+Our proxies enable integration through multiple protocols; you can switch between them when needed.
+Residential and Mobile Proxies support HTTP(S) and SOCKS5 connections, while Dedicated Datacenter Proxies allow connections through HTTP and SOCKS5 protocols.
+So, equipped with the knowledge of both proxy types, we can highlight their main differences.

 Ensuring privacy and security play an important role in the whole purpose of using a proxy.
 Both HTTP and SOCKS proxies act as mediators between a client and a server in order to secure your online activities and make them harder to be traced.